-Energy efficiency improvements will be achieved largely via enabling instruments and interventions.
-These will include inter alia economic and legislative means, efficiency labels and performance standards, energy management activities and energy audits, as well as the promotion of efficient practices.
+Energy efficiency improvements are and will be achieved largely via enabling instruments and interventions.
+These will include inter alia economic and legislative means, efficiency labels and performance standards, energy management activities and energy audits, as well as the promotion of efficient practices and therefore has a longer term goal.

 The Strategy will cover all energy-using sectors and will be implemented through Sectoral Implementation Plans as outlined within.
-Systems will be put into place in order to periodically monitor progress against the target that will be reviewed at the end of each phase.
+Systems will be put into place in order to periodically monitor progress against the target that will be reviewed at the end of each phase. -----